 Patents and Inventions

-PhD Physics / Molecular Engineering (awaiting graduation), Cambridge University MSci Physics, Queen’s University, Belfast (QUB)
+PhD Physics / Molecular Engineering, Cambridge University; MSci Physics, Queen’s University, Belfast (QUB)

 His research explored new classes of dipolar organic and octupolar organometallic materials for telecoms applications, where computations have predicted them to serve with superior NLO properties.
 This work provides a significant fundamental contribution to a current dearth in material science.
 It is salient given the applicability of such materials in the development of next-generation all-optical circuitry, micro/nano-optical data storage devices and telecoms.